 Yehudah Mirsky, Brandeis University

-Susser is the Stanley and Ilene Gold Senior Fellow at the Moshe Dayan Center for Middle Eastern Studies at Tel-Aviv University.
+Asher Susser is the Stanley and Ilene Gold Senior Fellow at the Moshe Dayan Center for Middle Eastern Studies at Tel-Aviv University.
 He is a former visiting professor in Israel studies at the University of Arizona and former visiting senior fellow on the Myra and Robert Kraft Chair in Arab Politics at Brandeis University.
-He has been teaching at Tel Aviv University's Department for Middle Eastern History for over 30 years and was director of their Moshe Dayan Center for Middle Eastern and African Studies from 1989-1995 and from 2001-2007.
-One of Israel’s leading experts on Jordan and the Palestinians, Susser was the only Israeli academic invited by Prime Minister Rabin to join him and King Hussein at their historic appearance before the U.S. Congress.
-His most recent publications include: Israel, Jordan and Palestine - The Two State Imperative (Crown Center publication, 2011); The Rise of Hamas in Palestine and the Crisis of Secularism in the Arab World (2010); Challenges to the Cohesion of the Arab State (ed.
-2008); and Jordan: Case Study of a Pivotal State (2000).
+He has been teaching at Tel Aviv University's department for Middle Eastern history for over 30 years and was director of their Moshe Dayan Center for Middle Eastern and African Studies from 1989-1995 and from 2001-2007.
+One of Israel’s leading experts on Jordan and the Palestinians, Susser was the only Israeli academic invited by Prime Minister Yitzhak Rabin to join him and King Hussein at their historic appearance before the U.S. Congress.
+His publications include Israel, Jordan and Palestine - The Two State Imperative (a Crown Center for Middle East Studies book, Brandeis University Press, 2011), The Rise of Hamas in Palestine and the Crisis of Secularism in the Arab World (2010), Jordan: Case Study of a Pivotal State (2000), and the co-edited volume, Challenges to the Cohesion of the Arab State (2008).

 Ilana Szobel, Brandeis University